 What to consider before getting a tattoo?

 The selection of a tattoo artist is also an imperative thing to consider.
 Take some time to carry out some research regarding the top artists in the tattooing field new your area.
 You can opt to watch some latest tattoo shows so that you can develop an eye for art as well as learn some basic techniques and styles.
-By studying the modern painters and artists work, you can get a good incite on what you want.
+By studying the modern painters' and artists' work, you can get a good insight into what you want.
 To take your interests further, you can explore mythology and literature to help relate the sentimental things you would like to be in your tattoo design.